Enjoying a Campfire

 Concluding the Basics to Build a Campfire

-Remember to choose a suitable location, gather and prepare your fuel, and prioritize safety.
+Remember to choose a suitable location, gather and prepare your fuel, and prioritize fire safety.
 So go ahead and put your new skills to the test and make a blaze that will warm your memories for years to come.

 What’s your favourite method of building a campfire?
 Are you the fuel, lighter type, or do you prefer the tinder, Ferro method?